OctopusDeploy/blog/blog/2017-10/installing-wildfly-from-scratch.md

 When you first load the admin console, you will be required to enter the credentials you created with the `add-user` script.

 :::hint
-For reasons I have not yet uncovered, Chrome will not prompt you to save the credentials used to access the admin console unless you refresh the page.
+For reasons I do not understand, Chrome will not prompt you to save the credentials used to access the admin console unless you refresh the page.
 :::

 ![WildFly Admin Console](wildfly-admin-console.png "width=500")